-Smart Rural Communities Cafés are organised for selected and Come Along!
+Smart Rural Communities Cafés were organised for selected and Come Along!
 Smart Rural 21 villages.
-Each café is hosted by the representative(s) of a local community who talk about the community’s approach to ‘smart villages’, community engagement, inspiring initiatives and much more…
+Each café was hosted by the representative(s) of a local community who talk about the community’s approach to ‘smart villages’, community engagement, inspiring initiatives and much more…

-During the Smart Cafés village representatives can discuss informally ideas, approaches and questions that interest them in relation to specific theme(s) presented by the hosting village, over a coffee, tea or breakfast.
+During the Smart Cafés village representatives could discuss informally ideas, approaches and questions that interest them in relation to specific theme(s) presented by the hosting village, over a coffee, tea or breakfast.

-The 2nd Smart Rural Communities’ Café was hosted by Mouans-Sartoux (France), one of the 21 selected villages of the Smart Rural 21 project.
-Thibaud Lalanne from Mouans-Sartoux was telling about about the way they built up 100% organic school canteens and municipal farm, as well as how the village has managed to design a resilient and ecosystemic food project based on a diversity of policies.
-Participant villages (selected and Come Along! villages of the Smart Rural 21 project) had the opportunity to ask questions and discuss relevant practices over a coffee (or tea).
+During the 2nd Smart Rural Communities’ Café, hosted by Mouans-Sartoux (France), Thibaud Lalanne was telling about about the way they built up 100% organic school canteens and municipal farms, as well as how the village has managed to design a resilient and ecosystemic food project based on a diversity of policies.